Who can apply for a grant and for what purpose?

 How do you make an application?

-An application form (there are two application forms – one for sums exceeding £250 and one for applications less than that sum) can be requested from the FLiSCA Secretary via the FLiSCA email, email@example.com .
+An application form (there are two application forms – one for sums exceeding £250 and one for applications less than that sum) can be requested from the FLiSCA Secretary via the FLiSCA email, firstname.lastname@example.org .
 If you do not have any facilities to send the application electronically then the Secretary or Chairman will be happy to receive a paper application delivered via the shop.
 After raising any queries, the Community Group will examine the applications and make recommendations to the whole FLiSCA Board who will make the ultimate decision.
+The FLiSCA Board will consider the following criteria in determining the award of a grant.

 How else can FLiSCA assist?